 For many, this was also the first time that they analyzed their wants versus their needs.
 They got to see firsthand how much was too much from a lender’s perspective.
 They also learned exactly what the bank was looking for in a mortgage, which is usually based on the borrower’s stability and ability to pay (things like front-end and back-end ratios).

 So, why are so many who are starting out living beyond their means?

 Maybe it’s in our instant gratification culture.
 Maybe we all want to show off to family and friends.
 Maybe instead of taking control of our money, we’re letting it control us.

-In George Clason’s book, The Richest Man in Babylon, he tells parable-like stories about how clay tablets found in the Middle East from 8,000 years ago hold the secret to becoming financially well-off.
-Besides paying yourself first, one included instruction is to live off 70% of your income, save 10%, invest 10%, and give the remaining 10% to charity.
+In George Clason’s book The Richest Man in Babylon, he tells parable-like stories about how clay tablets found in the Middle East from 8,000 years ago hold the secret to becoming financially well-off.
+Besides paying yourself first, one included instruction is to live off 70 percent of your income, save 10 percent, invest 10 percent, and give the remaining 10 percent to charity.

 If this simple formula is the key to attaining financial stability, why is it that most of us don’t follow it?

 In Robert Kiyosaki’s Rich Dad’s Raising Your Child’s Financial I.Q., which comes with the Cash Flow for Kids game, he states that every time a dollar hits our hand, we’re choosing to be rich, middle-class, or poor by what we decide to do with it (from a cash flow perspective anyway).

 If we spend it on expenses, we’re choosing to be poor.
 If we buy something that we think is an asset but it’s really a liability, then we’re choosing to be middle class.
 But if we invest our money in an asset that throws off income, then we’re choosing to be rich.